Germany faces gas supply 'crisis,' declares alarm level

-BERLIN (AP) — Germany activated the second phase of its three-stage emergency plan for natural gas supplies Thursday, saying the country faces a “crisis” and warning that storage targets for the winter are at risk due to dwindling deliveries from Russia.
+BERLIN (AP) — Germany activated the second phase of its three-stage emergency plan for natural gas supplies Thursday, saying Europe's biggest economy faces a “crisis” and warning that storage targets for the winter are at risk due to dwindling deliveries from Russia.

-The government said the decision to raise the level to “alarm” follows the cuts to Russian deliveries made since June 14 and the continued high market price for gas.
+The government said the decision to raise the level to “alarm” follows the cuts to Russian gas flows made since June 14 and surging energy prices exacerbated by the war in Ukraine.
 The third and highest stage is the “emergency” level.

-It said that while gas storage facilities are currently filled to 58% capacity — higher than at this time last year — the goal of reaching 90% by December won’t be achievable without further measures.

-Economy Minister Robert Habeck said in a statement that “the situation is serious and winter will come.”
+“The situation is serious, and winter will come,” Economy Minister Robert Habeck said in a statement.

 “The reduction in gas supplies is an economic attack on us by (Russian President Vladimir) Putin,” he said.
 “We will defend ourselves against this.
 But our country is going to have to go down a stony path now.”

+It comes on top of gas shutoffs to Poland, Bulgaria, Denmark, Finland, France and the Netherlands in recent weeks.

+Germany's government said current gas demands are being met and its gas storage facilities are filled to 58% capacity — higher than at this time last year.
+But the goal of reaching 90% by December won’t be possible without further measures, it said.

-“Even if we can’t feel it yet: we are in a gas crisis,” Habeck added.
+“Even if we can’t feel it yet: we are in a gas crisis,” Habeck said.

+He said Germany would not react to the situation by keeping all supplies it receives to itself and cutting off neighboring countries.
+Instead, the government was urging industry and residents in Germany to reduce their consumption as much as possible.

+“The prices are already high, and we need to be prepared for further increases,” Habeck said.
+“This will affect industrial production and become a big burden for many producers.”

 The government said it had informed European partners of the move in advance.